a-wf/demo-stock-handler/README.md

 This service is packaged in a docker image to easly deploy and test.

+Implementation progress can be see in the changelog file, but it is really accurate.
+(It is mainly for myself: I update version each time I take a break)

 For beginning, I used the stack liste below to implement the project:

 ```